Egg stuffed meatloaf is just as easy to make as regular meatloaf, but it’s so festive and elegant, and so much fun to eat!

-When making this egg stuffed meatloaf, you will need to break one of the basic rules of making meatloaf – handling the meat minimally and lightly, to keep the meatloaf from becoming too dense.
+When making this recipe, you will need to break one of the basic rules of making meatloaf – handling the meat minimally and lightly, to keep the meatloaf from becoming too dense.

-Surprisingly, even with this much handling, this egg stuffed meatloaf didn’t come out too dense.
+Surprisingly, even with this much handling, this meatloaf is not too dense.

 Almond flour and parmesan replace the breadcrumbs

 I add almond flour and parmesan to this egg stuffed meatloaf instead of breadcrumbs.
-They are healthier than wheat, and they work well to absorb the cooking juices and keep most of them inside the meatloaf.
+Many (though not all) experts believe they are healthier than wheat, and they work well to absorb the cooking juices and keep most of them inside the meatloaf.